bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 ## Query Iceberg

 Iceberg isn't a database — it's a table format for analytical databases.
 To query your tables, you'll need a query engine like Apache Spark, Google's BigQuery, AWS Athena, Clickhouse, or Trino.
-For quickstart purposes, a local Apache Spark instance and its Jupyter Notebook interface works just fine.Open the provided Jupyter Notebook at [http://localhost:8888/notebooks/notebooks/bufstream-iceberg-quickstart.ipynb](http://localhost:8888/notebooks/notebooks/bufstream-iceberg-quickstart.ipynb).
+For quickstart purposes, a local Apache Spark instance and its Jupyter Notebook interface works just fine.

+Open the provided Jupyter Notebook at [http://localhost:8888/notebooks/notebooks/bufstream-iceberg-quickstart.ipynb](http://localhost:8888/notebooks/notebooks/bufstream-iceberg-quickstart.ipynb).
 It contains all you need to configure a Spark session and query your topic's data.

 ### Connect to Iceberg